SlateFoundation/slate-screenshots/README.md

 - Execute `node capture.js YOUR_SESSION_HANDLE`
 - Review changes identified by git
 - Commit and push new/changed screenshots to accept as new baseline

+## TODO

+- [ ] Extract lib.js to a standalone npm module called `website-snapshotter`
+- [ ] Include CLI command for creating a new site profile, creating directory and generating `capture.js` based on interactive prompts
+- [ ] Support some basic authentication techniques that could be configured via `capture.js`'s call: HTTP auth, header, or cookie